CT-Data-Haven/ctdoh/notebooks/hh_desiring_housing.md

 ## Average housing-cost-to-income ratio for each band

 Urban’s DC study found that higher income households paid about 12% income to housing.
-In CT it’s about 14%.
-For a household with $200K in income, that’s about $2500/month in housing costs, which I just don’t think is that high considering there are some kinda crappy 2BRs in East Rock that go for that much.
-Are those occupants really New Haven affluent?
-I don’t think so.
-Affluent people pay for apartments with air conditioning, probably.
+In CT it’s about 16%.
+For a household with $200K in income, that’s about $2667/month in housing costs, which I just don’t think is that high considering there are some kinda crappy 2BRs in East Rock that go for that much.

 For a household at the lower end of CT’s affluent band, earning about
-$114K, 14% of income to housing cost would be about $1400, which as a renter strikes me as unbelievably low for someone of means.
-It’s the same as 30% for a middle income person.
+$114K, 16% of income to housing cost would be about $1520, which as a renter strikes me as unbelievably low for someone of those means.
+It’s the same as 30% for someone earning $60K.
 Why is that OK?

-The question I have, then, is how do I handle this in the analysis?
-Do I assume a 14% cost ratio is “affordable” for high income households the same way 30% for a middle income person is “affordable,” or do I draw a hard line at 30% for everyone?
-Do I set like a floor of 20% and ceiling of 30% for everyone?
-I assume there are weird HUD rules here, but frankly those rules shouldn’t apply to rich people and I don’t think we should purport in our analysis that someone making six figures should pay what low/middle income people pay because there’s precedent for it.
-If people want housing in the middle income band but can pay more, we should state that.
+**7/15:** Talked with the team and I think we’re going to use 30% for all income bands rather than the sliding scale.

 ![](hh_desiring_housing_files/figure-gfm/unnamed-chunk-12-1.png)<!-- -->

 One last thing real quick… what’s the average *actual* housing cost for each band?

-Lots of competition for renters in the window between $1000 and $1500.
+Lots of competition for renters in the range between $1000 and $1500, and for homeowners in the $1200-$1500 range.
+The tightness of the clusters by county are also interesting.
-The couple of tight clusters, like in Litchfield and Windham Counties, are interesting.
-Affluent households in those counties are only paying a couple hundred bucks more per month for rentals.
-For home owners, cost ranges are a little wider.

 ![](hh_desiring_housing_files/figure-gfm/unnamed-chunk-14-1.png)<!-- -->